 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-- Genetics Home Reference (GHR) contains information on Pseudoxanthoma elasticum.
-Click on the link to go to GHR and review the information.
+- The Online Mendelian Inheritance in Man (OMIM) database contains genetics resources that discuss Pseudoxanthoma elasticum.
+Click on the link to go to OMIM and review these resources.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Pseudoxanthoma elasticum.
 Click on the link to view a sample search on this topic.